- By default, our web server processes your IP address. Processing your IP address is technically necessary to send our

 Personal data we process

-When you visit our website, your IP address and user agent are automatically processed by our web server.
+When you visit our website, your IP address and user-agent are automatically processed by our web server.
 We automatically get this data from your client (e.g., your web browser or RSS/Atom feed reader).
 Our web server needs your IP address to send our contents back to your client.
-By default, we do not process any other personal data of you.
+By default, we do not process any other personal data from you.
 Furthermore, our web server doesn’t store your IP address permanently (e.g., in log files).

-Our web server writes information about certain client-side request to so-called log files.
+Our web server writes information about particular client-side requests to so-called log files.
 We use these log files to detect attack-like behavior and to improve our services.
 Our web server automatically encrypts all log files after one day using public-key cryptography.
-The encrypted log files are automatically deleted after 10 days.
+The encrypted log files are automatically deleted after ten days.

 In case of abnormal requests (for technical people: all HTTP status codes except 200, 302, 304), we only log the following.
-This includes repeated attempts to access blacklisted files, or other attack-like behavior:
+Unusual requests include repeated attempts to access denied files or other attack-like behavior:

 - timestamp ("[31/Dec/2016:12:01:10 +0100]")